 If you are ready for a challenge and have assistance, you can even try recreating your favorite pattern story and turn your young learners into authors.
 Wixie includes templates for common pattern stories, like Good Night Moon and Brown Bear, Brown Bear, What Do You See? to help you get started.

-Have each student complete a page with help and then combine the individual pages into a class book you can share online, export as a PDF or even ePub students can read or listen to on a tablet.
+Have each student complete a page with help and then combine the individual pages into a class book you can share online, export as a PDF, or even an eBook students can read or listen to on a tablet.

 Your preschoolers are going to love creating in Wixie!